 Passages Across Life Worlds: Some Ventures in Duodji, Craft and Art

 Over the last few years, curators and critics living in Norway have been paying more and more attention to art and craft created by artists belonging to the indigenous Sámi population that lives in the North of Norway, Sweden, Finland and parts of Russia.
-Especially has Katya García-Antón, director and chief curator at Office of Contemporary Art (OCA), been dedicated to building knowledge and dialogue with the Sámi art scene.
-Internationally this was manifested during Documenta 14 last year when eight Sámi artists where included in the show.
+Especially Katya García-Antón, director and chief curator at Office of Contemporary Art (OCA), has been dedicated to building knowledge and dialogue with the Sámi art scene.
+Internationally, this manifested itself through Documenta 14 last year when eight Sámi artists were included in the show.

-Last year, when Namita Gupta Wiggers was visiting Norwegian Crafts, we had the pleasure to meet and discuss with one of these artists in Tromsø, Joar Nango.
-Nango is now one of our important discussion partners for questions concerning Sámi art and crafts.
-During our trip to Tromsø, we visited I Craft, I Travel Light at Nordnorsk Kunstmuseum and had inspiring discussions with Bodil Kjelstrup, Head of Administration, and curator Charis Gullickson about the exhibition and the museum´s role in showing and discussing Sámi art.
-You can read about Wiggers´ experiences from visiting this exhibition and institutions in the North in the interview Benjamin Lignel did with Wiggers under the title The question is…which craft?
+Last year, when Namita Gupta Wiggers was visiting Norwegian Crafts, we had the pleasure to meet and discuss with one Sámi artist in Tromsø, Joar Nango.
+Nango is now one of our important discussion partners for questions concerning Sámi crafts.
+During our trip to Tromsø, we visited I Craft, I Travel Light at Nordnorsk Kunstmuseum and had inspiring discussions with Bodil Kjelstrup, Head of Administration, and curator Charis Gullickson about the exhibition and the museum's role in showing and discussing Sámi art.
+You can read about Wiggers' experience visiting this exhibition and other institutions in the North in the interview Benjamin Lignel did with Wiggers under the title The question is…which craft?

-After this visit it has been increasingly important for Norwegian Craft too to address questions concerning Sámi and indigenous art and to open up for a variety of expressions and perspectives that differs from the strict Western canon of art and craft.
+After this visit it has been increasingly important for Norwegian Crafts to address questions concerning Sámi and indigenous art and to open up for a variety of expressions and perspectives that differ from the strict Western canon of art and craft.

-For me as editor of Norwegian Crafts articles, I am particularly interested in shedding light on the Sámi concept of duodji.
-This term often translates as Sámi craft or traditional applied art and on one level it resonates with what we perceive to be typical Sámi artifacts, like the Sámi knife or the wooden drinking cup known as kuksa, but as Joar Nango and others has pointed out to me, the term has larger and richer connotations than mere handicraft and, as I understand it, may very well involve critical practises as well.
-Take Iver Jåks (1932-2007) as example - also one of the artists in Documenta, who is consider by many to be a vital modernist, he himself perceived his work to belong to the tradition of duodji.
+For me as editor of Norwegian Crafts' articles, I am particularly interested in shedding light on the Sámi concept of duodji.
+The term often translates as Sámi craft or traditional applied art and on one level it resonates with what we perceive to be typical Sámi artifacts, like the Sámi knife or the wooden drinking cup known as kuksa, but as Joar Nango and others has pointed out to me, the term has larger and richer connotations than handicraft and, as I understand it, may very well involve critical practises as well.
+Take Iver Jåks (1932-2007)- on of the artists at Documenta 14 - as an example, who is considered by many to be a vital modernist, he himself perceives his work to belong to the tradition of duodji.
 So one of the things that intrigues me is how duodji can broaden our understanding of art and contemporary crafts.

 «Most commonly translated as craft and referring to a specific Sámi tradition of craft, duodji may in fact suggest and mean both method and object, both process and work (as in a work of art), thus comprising material, mental and spiritual dimensions»Jan-Erik Lundström